schuderer/printable-time-series/README.md

 # printable-time-series

-A 3D-Printable Data Visualization Experiment, currently showing how James Bond movies have changed over time.
+3D-Printable Data Visualization

+The current example data shows how James Bond movies have changed over time.

 timeline.scad can be used to create a time/sequence-based visualization that is 3D-printable.
 The visualisation itself is called "data part"